5 Helpful Tips For Backyard Entertaining

 Don't run out of ice.
 EVER!

-There is nothing more annoying than having to interrupt your entertaining and run to the store in the middle of your event for more ice.
+There is nothing more annoying than having to interrupt your backyard entertaining event and run to the store in the middle of your event for more ice.
 Buy or rent a couple of large marine coolers from your local party rental place, and fill them with clear beverage ice.
 For enhanced visual appeal, keep the coolers hidden out of sight, in a cool spot like the garage, or under your shaded bar table for easy access.

 How much ice should I have for my party?